aukbit/pluto/README.md

 **Note**: This project is still a work in progress, no stable version has yet been released.

 # Pluto
-An implementation of micro-services with golang.
+An implementation of microservices with golang to tackle some of the challenges in distributed systems.

 ### Examples available under examples/user